-Menarche (the first menstrual period) occurs about 2 to 3 yr after breast budding.
-Menstrual cycles are usually irregular at menarche and can take up to 5 yr to become regular.
+Menarche (the first menstrual period) occurs about 2 to 3 years after breast budding.
+Menstrual cycles are usually irregular at menarche and can take up to 5 years to become regular.
 The growth spurt is limited after menarche.
 Body habitus changes and the pelvis and hips widen.
 Body fat increases and accumulates in the hips and thighs.

-Mechanisms initiating puberty are unclear.
-Central influences may inhibit release of GnRH during childhood, then initiate its release to induce puberty in early adolescence.
+Central influences that regulate release of GnRH include neurotransmitters and peptides (eg, gamma-aminobutyric acid [GABA], kisspeptin).
+Such factors may inhibit release of GnRH during childhood, then initiate its release to induce puberty in early adolescence.
 Early in puberty, hypothalamic GnRH release becomes less sensitive to inhibition by estrogen and progesterone.
 The resulting increased release of GnRH promotes LH and FSH secretion, which stimulates production of sex hormones, primarily estrogen.
 Estrogen stimulates development of secondary sexual characteristics.

-By the 7th mo, all viable germ cells develop a surrounding layer of granulosa cells, forming a primordial follicle, and are arrested in meiotic prophase; these cells are primary oocytes.
-Beginning after the 4th mo of gestation, oogonia (and later oocytes) are lost spontaneously in a process called atresia; eventually, 99.9% are lost.
-In older mothers, the long time that surviving oocytes spend arrested in meiotic prophase may account for the increased incidence of genetically abnormal pregnancies.
+By the 7th month, all viable germ cells develop a surrounding layer of granulosa cells, forming a primordial follicle, and are arrested in meiotic prophase; these cells are primary oocytes.
+Beginning after the 4th month of gestation, oogonia (and later oocytes) are lost spontaneously in a process called atresia; eventually, 99.9% are lost.
+In older mothers, the long time that surviving oocytes spend arrested in meiotic prophase may account for the increased incidence of genetically abnormal pregnancies (1).

 FSH induces follicular growth in the ovaries.
 During each menstrual cycle, 3 to 30 follicles are recruited for accelerated growth.
 Usually in each cycle, only one follicle achieves ovulation.
 This dominant follicle releases its oocyte at ovulation and promotes atresia of the other recruited follicles.